-A dog park is the perfect place for dogs to socialize, exercise and have fun.
+Are dog parks good for dogs?
+A dog park seems like the perfect place for dogs to socialize, exercise and have fun.
 But it is also a place where dogs share water, toys, dirt and their feces and that can expose them to disease.
 Not to mention exposure to the elements and the toxic substances humans can leave behind.

 In a recent case at the BC SPCA Vancouver hospital, a pet guardian brought their one-and-a-half year-old goldendoodle named Benson in for treatment after the pup consumed the end of a marijuana joint he had picked up off the ground at a dog park.
 Shortly after ingesting the substance, Benson started acting abnormally; he was unsteady on his feet and was disoriented.
 His worried guardian rushed him to a veterinarian, where he was diagnosed with a toxin ingestion and treated.
 Thankfully, Benson recovered and is doing well.

 Being aware of these dangers and taking steps to reduce your dog’s risk, can help make the dog park experience enjoyable and safe for everyone.
 Puppies should not visit dog parks until they have had all of their vaccinations which is typically at, or after, 16-weeks of age.
 Pet guardians still need to be careful to make sure the puppy is not exposed to and traumatized by aggression.

 Pet owners can mitigate the risks for their dogs and others by taking their pet in for annual wellness check-ins with their veterinarian and making sure their dog is up to date on all of their vaccinations and parasite prevention.

 Beware of these 5 dog park dangers: